 Negligent actions on the part of a daycare or childcare facility that can lead to injury and/or neglect include:

 Proving negligence in a daycare setting is much the same as proving negligence in medical malpractice or other types of personal injury claims.
 You will first need to show there was a duty of care required of the daycare staff and daycare owners.
 This means that a reasonably prudent person would provide a certain standard of care for children in a daycare setting.
 Those involved in designing or arranging the daycare environment must ensure there are no existing dangers or safety issues.

 Once the standard of care is established, it must be determined whether that the duty of care was breached—the classroom equipment, restroom facilities, or playground equipment was not maintained in a reasonably clean and sanitary environment, children had access to dangerous objects, or there was clear neglect in hiring or monitoring employees.
 If the breach of the duty of care resulted in a child’s injury, then those responsible may be held liable.
 Finally, it must be shown that the breach of duty of care resulted in specific harm or injury to your child.
-A childcare injury lawyer can help you through this process.
+A Fort Worth daycare injury attorney can help you through this process.

 When children are not being properly supervised, or when dangerous conditions exist at the daycare facility, injuries can occur.
 Most injuries received by children while at daycare are relatively minor bruises or scrapes.
 Other times, the injuries are much more serious and can be the clear result of daycare neglect.
 Such injuries include: